Human or LLM as Standardized Patients? A Comparative Study for Medical Education

-\paragraph{Data Structure} SPBench provides two core types of content: 1) Case Scripts: These provide standardized patient histories and physical examination findings for each case; and 2) Authentic Dialogue Records: These are turn-by-turn transcripts of conversations between physicians and human SP.
-The records serve as a benchmark to compare the conversational quality of an LLM-based virtual SP against a human SP for the same case.
+\textbf{Data Structure} SPBench contains two main parts: (1) Patient Profile: These describe the patient's main complaint, symptoms, history, and background; and (2) Authentic Dialogue Records: turn-level transcripts showing how trained human SP respond to clinical questions in real instructional settings.
+We use these records as a standard.
+They allow us to compare the AI's performance against a human actor handling the same case.

+\textbf{Case Source and Scope} SPBench is derived from two widely used training books for Standardized Patients—the \textit{Manual for Writing Standardized Patient Cases}\footnote{https://www.pmph.com/} and the \textit{A Practical Tutorial for Standardized Patients}\footnote{https://www.pumpedu.com/home-shop/7125.html}.
+From these resources, we collected 3,208 question–answer pairs used in real doctor–patient interactions.
+We cleaned and refined this data into 58 separate patient cases.
+Each case includes a profile and its dialogue records.
+The dataset is intended exclusively for academic research and evaluation purposes.

+Two clinical experts (Appendix~\ref{sec:partner}) checked each case to ensure anonymity, realism, and pedagogical usefulness.
+As shown in Figures~\ref{fig:SPBench_data_ditribute} and~\ref{fig:SPBench2}, SPBench covers 14 medical fields.

-\paragraph{Quality Control} To ensure accuracy and reliability, all dialogue transcripts were digitized from the two books in Section~\ref{case_source} using Optical Character Recognition (OCR) and then manually proofread by three fifth-year medical students.
-They corrected OCR-induced errors such as typos and punctuation to ensure fidelity to the original source material.
-This process preserves the authenticity and consistency required for benchmarking.
+\textbf{Quality Control} To ensure accuracy and reliability, we scanned the books using Optical Character Recognition (OCR).
+Then, three senior medical students manually verified the extracted text and corrected typographical and punctuation errors.
+This step ensures the data faithfully matches the original books, which is necessary for a reliable benchmark.